SURVEY AND SPATIAL NEW ZEALAND

 Please also note, that S+SNZ is unable to accept any complaints of a financial nature or a complaint that is going through a legal process eg if it has been lodged with the Disputes Tribunal or you have already engaged a lawyer.

-A list of Survey and Spatial (S+SNZ) members and Consulting firms is available under the Contact tab at www.surveyspatialnz.org.
+A list of Survey and Spatial (S+SNZ) members and Consulting firms is available under the Find A Professional tab at www.surveyspatialnz.org.

 Survey and Spatial New Zealand is not qualified to provide legal advice on surveying and does not have in-house surveyors who can advise of technical and legal survey matters.